keithjgrant/Taming-CSS/Selectors & Specificity/chapter1.md

 The upside of this approach was that it was explicit, all in one place.
 When you saw `<font size="2" color="#000088">` in the markup, you knew exactly what you were going to get, and exactly how to change it if needed.

 But it had many downsides.
-It didn't take much for the html to become riddled long `font` tags, often deeply nested within each other, and cumbersome to wade through.
+It didn't take much for the html to become riddled with long `font` tags, often deeply nested within each other, and cumbersome to wade through.
 This also meant there was a lot of repetition.
 Any time you wanted to edit header colors, for instance, you had to find all the relevant `font` tags and edit them.
 Furthermore, it meant the filesize was much larger, and took longer to download.
 Another problem with this approach was that both the content and its presentation information were bound together.
 If you wrote an article and wanted to post it on two different websites, it would have to be tediously edited to conform to the look and feel of each website.

 ## How We Got Here